phac-nml/locidex/README.md

 [GenBank format](https://www.ncbi.nlm.nih.gov/genbank/samplerecord/) is a widely used format for storing and sharing biological sequence data, primarily DNA sequences.
 It was developed by the National Center for Biotechnology Information (NCBI).
 GenBank format files typically have a .gb or .gbk extension.
 When using GenBank format as input to locidex, the translations (if applicable) are provided by the file rather than being translated by locidex.
+This format is used as input to locidex search.

 The GenBank format consists of multiple componets but the relevant ones for locidex are: